About the Program

 Over the year, we saw a diverse set of speakers who presented their readings and thoughts on varied topics which always led to stimulating discussions, often much longer than the readings themselves.
 Huge thanks to all the actors, readers and our audiences who have embraced and supported this program by engaging with it.

-Below are the details of the upcoming reading-discussions and the ones held in 2018.
+Below are the details of the upcoming reading-discussions and the ones held in the past.

 19th Jan’ 2019, British Library, 5 pm